Kalikoze/be_resources/module1/lessons/modules_instructor.md

 - What design principle(s) are we breaking with these two classes?
 Explain.
   * DRY

-Let's extract the duplication using Modules - online orders **Take 2**.
+Let's extract the duplication using Modules - online orders

 Instructor:
-- Show code for all three files this time.
-- Students will write on worksheet what their predictions are
+- Walk through the creation of the OnlineOrder module.
-- Then you run the code.
+- Then you run the code by dropping into pry.

 `touch online_order.rb`